 Submit photos to firstname.lastname@example.org by September 1, 2018

 MCCN will award a cash prize of $100 and up to five runner-up awards in each category.
-Send no more than three photos per group.
+Send no more than four photos per group.
 Email should include name of your church, name of the city and state, name of the waterway and names of people present in the photo.
 Submission indicates that MCCN has permission to publish the photo on its website and/or Facebook page.

 - Weird Waste: What’s the wackiest thing you found in the river?
 Photograph it with as many members of your group as possible.